EvertonTomalok/emailtoolspython/README.md

 ## Extracting Emails from a web page
 You can pass a site domain to extract_emails_from_web(), and all emails crawled in that page, will be returned in a list.
-Note, a domain must be passed like this: "creditas.com.br" or "www.creditas.com.br" or anothers ways "app.creditas.com.br"
+Note, a domain must be passed like this: "creditas.com.br" or "www.creditas.com.br" or another way "app.creditas.com.br"

     >> email.extract_emails_from_web('creditas.com.br')
     >> ['meajuda@creditas.com.br', 'ouvidoria@creditas.com.br', 'imprensa@creditas.com.br']
 <br>

-Use parameter "user_agent=True" to choice a random user agent to be used in the request
+Use parameter "user_agent=True" to choose a random user agent to be used in the request

     >> email.extract_emails_from_web('urlexample.com', user_agent=True)

-Pass a list of strings, of possibilities of end domains, if you need to clean emails crawleds from a web site.<br>
+Pass a list of strings, of possibilities of end domains, if you need to clean emails crawled from a website.<br>
-For example, I know that my emails extracted from web site, will end with .br, I can pass "clean_end=['.br']".
+For example, I know that my emails extracted from website, will end with .br, I can pass "clean_end=['.br']".

     >> email.extract_emails_from_web('lendico.com.br', user_agent=True)
     >> ['atendimento@lendico.com.br.leia']